espressif/esp-iot-solution/docs/en/usb/usb_otg.rst

 ..

-   * Calculation Formula for Transfer Rate: Transfer Rate (Bytes/s) = Maximum Transfer Size * Number of Packets Transferred Per Millisecond * 1000
+   * Calculation Formula for Transfer Rate: Transfer Rate (Bytes/s) = Maximum Packet Size * Number of Packets Transferred Per Millisecond * 1000
    * Control transfers are used for transmitting device control information and involve multiple stages.
 The effective transfer rate needs to be calculated based on the implementation of the protocol stack.